LukePappa/Ourism/text.md

-Fulfillment derived from the act of existing itself is called Ennea.
+Ennea is fulfillment derived simply from existing.
 One who cultivates Ennea is an Ourite.